Analysis Technology: Methods and Devices

 Analysis Technology with Wavelength Dispersive X-ray Fluorescence Spectrometer (WD-XRF):

 With this measuring method, all precious metals Ag, Au, Pd, Pt, Rh, Ir, Ru collected with Cu-docimania are measured in the copper king/copper regulus using specially calibrated methods.
-The accuracy is checked using natural reference material and synthetically produced comparators made of pure metals, the purity of which is checked by Elmaspecs using GDMS (Glow Discharge Mass Spectrometry) before use.
+Accuracy is verified using natural reference material and synthetically produced comparisons made from pure metals, the purity of which is checked prior to use using GDMS (glow discharge mass spectrometry).
 The WD-XRF can analyse concentration ranges from 1 – 2 ppm up to 100% depending on the sample weight and the elements to be determined.
 We use the Axios (MalvernPanalytical) with a 4 KW molybdenum tube.

 Download